Gyanendra-Gupta/MovieSphere-movie-recommendation-system/README.md

 ## How It Works

-1. The system loads movie data, including titles, genres, descriptions, and other metadata.
+1. The application loads movie data, including movie titles, genres, descriptions, keywords, cast, and other metadata.
 2. The dataset is cleaned and preprocessed using Pandas and NumPy.
-3. Movie descriptions are converted into numerical feature vectors using TF-IDF Vectorization.
+3. Movie descriptions and metadata are transformed into numerical feature vectors using TF-IDF Vectorization.
-4. Cosine Similarity is used to calculate the similarity between movies.
+4. Cosine Similarity is used to calculate similarity scores between movies.
-5. When a user searches for or selects a movie, the recommendation engine identifies and returns the most similar movies.
+5. When a user searches for or selects a movie, the recommendation engine returns the most similar movies.
-6. Recommended movies are displayed in the **Suggested Movies** section on the Home page and on the Movie Details page.
+6. During registration, users select their preferred movie genres, which are stored in the database.
+7. Personalized recommendations are generated using the user's preferred genres, favorite movies, and recently viewed movies.
-7. Users can create custom playlists, organize their favorite movies, and manage their personal movie collections.
+8. Users can create playlists, manage favorites, save movies to Watch Later, and maintain their watch history.
-8. The Flask backend processes client requests, communicates with the database, and executes the recommendation engine.
+9. The Flask backend processes client requests, communicates with the database, and executes the recommendation engine.
-9. The backend returns movie data and recommendations to the frontend through RESTful APIs.
+10. RESTful APIs deliver movie information and recommendations to the frontend.
-10. Users can register, log in, manage favorites, create playlists, view watch history, and discover personalized movie recommendations through the MovieSphere web application.

 ---

 ## Project Highlights

 * Full-stack web application with a RESTful Flask backend
-* Content-based movie recommendation system using Classical Machine Learning
+* Content-based recommendation system using Classical Machine Learning
-* Secure user authentication using JWT
+* Secure JWT-based authentication and authorization
-* Personalized movie playlists and favorites management
+* Personalized recommendations based on user preferences
-* Suggested Movies section powered by a recommendation engine
+* Suggested Movies and Top Picks For You sections
+* Favorites, Watch Later, and custom playlist management
+* User profile with watch history and personalized statistics
 * Responsive design optimized for desktop and mobile devices
 * Modular, scalable, and maintainable project architecture
 * Clean, reusable, and well-structured code following software development best practices